-- K.S.A.
+K.S.A.
 47-1828.
 Recovery of damages. (a) Any person who has been damaged by reason of a violation of K.S.A.
-47-1827, and amendments thereto may bring an action in the district court against the person causing the damage to recover: - (1) An amount equal to three times all actual and consequential damages.
-Actual and consequential damages shall include the damages involving production, research, testing, replacement and crop or animal development costs directly related to the field crop or animal that has been damaged or destroyed; and - (2) court costs and reasonable attorney fees. - (b) Nothing in this act shall be construed to affect any other rights of a person who has been damaged by reason of a violation of this act.
+47-1827, and amendments thereto may bring an action in the district court against the person causing the damage to recover:

+(1) An amount equal to three times all actual and consequential damages.
+Actual and consequential damages shall include the damages involving production, research, testing, replacement and crop or animal development costs directly related to the field crop or animal that has been damaged or destroyed; and

+(2) court costs and reasonable attorney fees.

+(b) Nothing in this act shall be construed to affect any other rights of a person who has been damaged by reason of a violation of this act.
 Subsection (a) shall not be construed to limit the exercise of any such rights arising out of or relating to a violation of K.S.A.
 47-1827, and amendments thereto.

-- K.S.A.
+K.S.A.
 47-1831.
-Animal health commissioner authorized to register original veterinary certificates and provide official calfhood vaccination tags. (a) The animal health commissioner is hereby authorized to: - (1) Register original veterinary certificates of inspection for livestock, as defined in K.S.A.
-47-1001, and amendments thereto; and - (2) provide official calfhood vaccination tags and may require reimbursement for the actual cost of the tags.
-The commissioner may also charge a processing fee for such tags that shall not exceed \$.20 for each tag. - (b) The commissioner shall determine the processing fee annually and shall fix such fee by rules and regulations. - (c) The commissioner shall remit all moneys received by or for the commissioner under this section to the state treasurer in accordance with the provisions of K.S.A.
+Animal health commissioner authorized to register original veterinary certificates and provide official calfhood vaccination tags. (a) The animal health commissioner is hereby authorized to:

+(1) Register original veterinary certificates of inspection for livestock, as defined in K.S.A.
+47-1001, and amendments thereto; and

+(2) provide official calfhood vaccination tags.
+Such tags shall not exceed \$.25 for each tag.

+(b) The commissioner shall determine annually tag fee and shall fix such fee by rules and regulations.

+(c) The commissioner shall remit all moneys received by or for the commissioner under this section to the state treasurer in accordance with the provisions of K.S.A.
 75-4215, and amendments thereto.
 Upon receipt of each such remittance, the state treasurer shall deposit the entire amount in the state treasury to the credit of the animal disease control fund.

 History: L. 1991, ch.
 152, § 1; L. 2001, ch.
 5, § 175; July 1; L. 2012, ch.
-140, § 106; July 1; as amended by 2021 SB 39, sec.
-7; effective May 27, 2021.
+140, § 106; July 1.